France's foreign firepower threatened by budget cuts

 The Caesar guns can hit targets up to 40 km (25 miles) away.
 Officers say the Caesar is ten times cheaper on average than any aircraft.

-Also bracing for the upcoming military spending plan is France's 15 billion euro defense industry, Europe's second-largest behind Britain.
-Nexter and six other defense contractors including Thales and Safran wrote to Hollande in March to warn that workers could lose jobs if cuts are deep.
+Also bracing for the upcoming military spending plan is France's 15 billion euro defence industry, Europe's second-largest behind Britain.
+Nexter and six other defence contractors including Thales and Safran wrote to Hollande in March to warn that workers could lose jobs if cuts are deep.

-"We believe it's important to maintain investment in defense above a certain threshold to allow the industry to perform not only on the technological level but also for the economy," said Ghislain Passebecq, Nexter's head of export sales for the VBCI, an armored fighting vehicle.
+"We believe it's important to maintain investment in defence above a certain threshold to allow the industry to perform not only on the technological level but also for the economy," said Ghislain Passebecq, Nexter's head of export sales for the VBCI, an armoured fighting vehicle.

-The defense industry says it employs 165,000 people, not including thousands more sub-contractors.
+The defence industry says it employs 165,000 people, not including thousands more sub-contractors.
 With 3.2 million people out of work, such specialized jobs are highly coveted.